You’re smart. You picked SWS and SWV to make application deployment easier.

 Manage Symantec Workspace Streaming and Virtualization with Group Policy

 Hi, everyone.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.In this video, I want to show you the integration of how to manage Symantec Workspace Streaming and Virtualization applications using PolicyPak.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.In this video, I want to show you the integration of how to manage Symantec Workspace Streaming and Virtualization applications using PolicyPak.

 To get started, I’ve got three applications here, but I want to prove a point.
 Let me go to “Control Panel” and “Uninstall a program” here and show you that these applications aren’t actually really installed.
 No, of course, they’re coming down from the “Symantec Workspace Streaming Agent” and will, of course, be processed by the “Symantec Workspace Virtualization Agent.”
 They’re not really installed; they’re virtualized.